 Oh, and it’s proof that dogs are telepathic, or something.
 Sorry, the central argument of this episode is so silly, I can’t even be bothered to make fun of it.
 Basically, the dog is supposed to be ‘psi trailing’ – homing via extra-sensory perception.

 Nimoy pets a white dog and basically reiterates the premise.
 Does he mind meld with the dog also?
 One can only hope.
-Nimoy’s a good actor, but even he can’t quite hide the look of ‘what have they got me doing now?’ on his face.
+Nimoy’s a good actor, but even he can’t quite hide his look of ‘what have they got me doing now?

 Cut to a distinguished looking guy walking a dog.
 It’s Dr JB Rhine!
 Nimoy describes him as ‘America’s dean of parapsychology’, which is pretty true.
 Rhine says it’s too early to tell if animals have ESP but there’s a lot of evidence for the idea.
 Glad we took the time to speak to him.

 Now looking at Dr Hans Esser, director of the ?? research institute in New York (audio a little rough here, didn’t catch the name).
 Esser carried out experiments to see if dogs are psychic.
 The experiment is explained in great detail, and it involves putting dogs and their master in different soundproofed room and showing the human pictures that are meant to evoke an emotional reaction.
 Does this affect the dog’s heartrate?

 Seriously, don’t these people ever watch horror movies?
 Because this is how you get hell-hounds.

 Anyway, after a lot of setup, we’re told that a correlation was found ‘in a few cases’.
 In psychical research, that’s a big win.
 Dr Esser talks in hippyish terms about everyone hanging together, but I’m pretty sure he’s dreaming of an army of mind-controlled dogs.